wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     ````
 1. Remember to add imports needed & export this new component.

-1. Change the imports on both gallery index.jsx & homepage page index.jsx and remove the current PrimaryHeader definitions.
+1. Change the imports on both gallery page `index.jsx` & homepage `index.jsx`
+   and remove the current `PrimaryHeader` definitions.

-1. Run your site and visit the homepage & gallery page (http://localhost:8000/gallery) and it should run exactly as it did before, except the gallery title is not bold.
+1. Run your site and visit the homepage & gallery page
+   (http://localhost:8000/gallery) and it should run exactly as it did before,
+   except the gallery title is not bold.

 1. In `src/componets/Elements.token.ts` add a tailwind to class to `asBold`.
     ```
     const asBold = addClasses('font-bold');
     ```
-1. Visit the homepage & gallery page (http://localhost:8000/gallery) and both H1 titles should be bold.
+1. Visit the homepage & gallery page (http://localhost:8000/gallery) and both
+   `h1` titles should be bold.

-HOC's like `asBold()` apply a design token (expressed as a collection of utility classes) to a single HTML element.
-Every token in your design system should have a corresponding HOC.
+HOC's like `asBold()` apply a design token (expressed as a collection of utility
+classes) to a single HTML element.
+Every token in your design system should have
+a corresponding HOC.
 This will:
 * allow them to be reused throughout the site.
 * ensure consistency.
 * make them easy to extend or modify.